dbeniamine/vim-compile/README.markdown

 ## What is this plugin ?

-This plugin is a helper for compiling directly from vim, we recommand to use it with [dispatch](https://github.com/tpope/vim-dispatch) but it can work without, it is also compatible with [vim-latex](http://vim-latex.sourceforge.net/) compilation settings.
+This plugin is a helper for compiling directly from vim, I recommend to use it with [dispatch](https://github.com/tpope/vim-dispatch) but it can work without, it is also compatible with [vim-latex](http://vim-latex.sourceforge.net/) compilation settings.

-It provides an easy and unified way to set and use compilers, see the Feetures secion.
+It provides an easy and unified way to set and use compilers, see the Features secion.

 ## Install